-*Editor’s Note: This is a guest blog by our Education Partner Brett Heeger
+*Editor’s Note: This is a guest blog by our Community Resource Partner Brett Heeger

 When looking to start a business, two essential ingredients are: 1) people, and 2) startup capital.
 Both of these can come from your community thanks to the unique but natural combination of worker cooperatives and crowdfunding!